SerenaRoncagliolo/Exp_Robotics_Lab1/README.md

 The human can interact with the robot by using pointing gestures or spoken commands.
 The robot can assume three behaviors:

-* sleep: the robot returns to a defined position inside the surrounding environment and sleeps for some time, finallyit wakes up and assumes normal behavior;
+* **sleep**: the robot returns to a defined position inside the surrounding environment and sleeps for some time, finallyit wakes up and assumes normal behavior;
-* play: the robot approaches the person, it waits for a command to follow and it finally goes back to the person;
+* **play**: the robot approaches the person, it waits for a command to follow and it finally goes back to the person;
-* normal: the robot moves inside the environment.
+* **normal**: the robot moves inside the environment.

 ### Built With